FLUS RUSH IN

 FLU SHOTS AREN'T 100 PERCENT EFFECTIVE ...

-During the 2017-18 flu season, the flu vaccine was about 40 percent effective, the CDC estimates.
+During the 2017-18 flu season, the flu vaccine was about 40 percent effective, the CDC estimates, and the 2018-19 vaccine is expected to be at least as effective.
 Year to year, numbers can vary widely because officials have to guess which kinds of flu virus will circulate most widely, then formulate a vaccine to protect against three to four viruses.
 In 2014-15, flu shots were only about 19 percent effective because there was a mismatch between prevalent flu strains and what was in the vaccine.

 ...
 BUT YOU SHOULD STILL GET ONE

-Though experts admit a flu shot doesn't offer 100 percent protection, the CDC still recommends one for everyone ages 6 months and older.
-The flu vaccine has saved 40,000 lives between 2005 and 2014, a CDC study estimates.
+Though experts admit a flu shot doesn't offer 100 percent protection, the CDC recommends one for everyone ages 6 months and older.
+The flu vaccine prevented an estimated 85,000 hospitalizations in 2016-17, according to the most recent CDC data available.
 And even if you do still get the flu, it will likely be much more mild than it would have been without a flu shot, researchers have found.

 THERE’S STILL NO CURE FOR THAT COLD